DSkourtsi/SoftEng/README.md

 ### Database

-For the database, MySQL/MySQLWorkbench was used.
+For the database, MySQL/XAMPP was used.

 # Installation

-To install all node dependencies:
+To install all node dependencies and to start the API:

-> bash install.sh

-To start the api:

-> bash api.sh
+> build.bat

 To start the frontend :

-> bash frontend.sh
+> cd ../frontend
+npm start